Jamala Wildlife Lodge

 The tour was completely accessible again, except until the very end.
 Sadly those in wheelchairs weren’t allowed to visit the rhinos due to the rhino not liking wheels.
 While the other guests continued on we finished our tour there.
 We spent the rest of the time looking around the zoo ourselves until checkout time.

 The Jamala Wildlife Lodge is privately owned and funds from Jamala Wildlife Lodge go back into the zoo.
 The funds from Jamala helps care for the animals at the zoo and also supports the conservation work and education programs they do within the zoo.
-By staying at Jamala Wildlife Lodge, guests are supporting the National Zoo And Aquarium and all of their animals.

 Thank you Jamala for a magical African experience!!